Finding Marie Josephte: How One Ojibwe Woman Emerged from Two Centuries of Silence

 The Exceptional Nature of This Documentation

-In my years of genealogical research, I've learned that:
+In my years of genealogical research, I've learned that very few Indigenous ancestors have names recorded, even fewer have tribal affiliation specified.

 Marie Josephte Abitakijikokwe stands as one of the best-documented Indigenous women in Quebec parish records.